bbbzhai/codingPrac/cpp_basic.md

 * Difference between decltype and auto
 	* `auto` works on types, and `decltype` works on expression
 * You shouldn't be seeing or using decltype in "day-to-day" programming.
 It is most useful in generic (templated) library code, where the expression in question is not known and depends on a paramater.
 (By contrast, auto may be used generously all over the place.)
 In short, if you're new to programming, you probably won't need to use decltype for some time.
+* decltype give you an reference if the expression yields an lvalue
+	* assume p is an int\*.
+Because dereference yields an lvalue, decltype(\*p) is int&

 ### auto